BenB-C/Doctor-Lookup/README.md

 * Visit the BetterDoctor API site https://developer.betterdoctor.com/ and click “Get a free API key”.
 * Follow the instructions to get your API key.
-* Clone or download the repository, and add a file named ".env" with the line "API_KEY = [your api key]" to the project's root directory.
+* Clone or download the repository, and add a file named ".env" containing the text "exports.apiKey = [your api key]" to the project's root directory.
-* Navigate to the project's local directory in a command line terminal and enter the commands "npm install" and "npm run start".
+* Navigate to the project's local directory in a command line terminal and enter the commands "npm install" and then "npm run start".

 ## Known Bugs